catseye/Tamsin/doc/Tamsin.markdown

     = cord
     = ok

-Note that the production named by a non-terminal must exist in the program, even if it is never evaluated.

-    | main = "k" | something_undefined.
-    + k
-    ? something_undefined

 And that's the basics.
 With these tools, you can write simple recursive-descent parsers.
 For example, to consume nested parentheses containing a zero: